stephenhgregory/UAFall2020/CS301/Assignments/HW1/HW1.md

     - The Ship_Movement has a timestamp, longitude and latitude.
 The timestamp is composed of a date and time.
 The timestamp is unique for a particular ship, not across all ships.
 A ship can have zero to many Ship_movements, but a Ship_movement is associated with one and only one ship.

 ## 6. The EER and UML model are not available in ERD Plus so you can use any drawing tool you would like to redraw the Owner and Mechanic entities as a specialization of a “Person” entity for the following.
 Include the Ship entity and any relationships with the new subclasses.
-- The EER model
+- EER model
-- The UML model
+- UML model